 CPL Filters Cut Light

-A polarizer will eat about two stops of light when turned to its most potent effect.
+A polarizer will eat about two light stops when turned to its most potent effect.
 For example, if your camera settings are at 1/1000th, f/16, and ISO 100, a CPL filter will decrease exposure by two stops.

 So, to compensate, you need to: